portainer/portainer-docs/docs/api.md

 Portainer exposes an HTTP API that you can use to automate everything you do via the Portainer UI.
 You may also use Portainer as a gateway (HTTP queries against the Portainer API) to the underlying Docker/Kubernetes API.

 !!!
-Note ":material-api: "
-  The API documentation is available on [Swaggerhub](https://app.swaggerhub.com/apis/portainer/portainer-ce/2.5.1){target=_blank}
+Note "API documentation is available on [Swaggerhub](https://app.swaggerhub.com/apis/portainer/portainer-ce/2.5.1){target=_blank}"

 <!-- and you can also find some examples